-Ferrum College maintains a continuing assessment effort to achieve high quality and
+Ferrum College maintains a continuing assessment process to achieve quality and to

-to determine how well is realizes its institutional mission.
+determine how well it realizes its institutional mission.
 As a part of a comprehensive

-assessment program, the College also regularly evaluates each academic major.
+assessment program, the College also regularly evaluates each academic major and program.

 Campus-wide assessment at Ferrum involves everyone – faculty, students, administrators,

 and staff.
-A variety of instruments are used to gather evaluative information: course
+Instruments and tools are used to gather evaluative information.
+Course

 evaluations, standardized as well as campus-generated questionnaires, interviews,